 BBMRI-ERIC core activities currently are focused on Common Services for ELSI (Ethical, Legal, Societal).
 These activities are already running Webinars and offering Web based resources for training on topics important for BBMRI nodes.
 The ‘Hands on Biobanks’ is the annual event that offers networking opportunity and training for biobankers and where f2f training is conducted.

-In the RItrain project flagship training curricula will be developed for RI managers to enable them being successful in setting up and operating RIs.
+In the RItrain project, flagship training curricula will be developed for RI managers to enable them being successful in setting up and operating RIs.
 Pilot courses will be delivered based on these curricula.
 The BBMRI-ERIC is one of the partners in this project.
 Primary target groups of the training are:

 Members of those RIs that are members of the consortium.